The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 - Which documents do I need to support my application?

 To support your application, you will need the following:

-- Your Secure English Language Test certificate (IELTS, TOEFL or PTE) – the validity of these tests is 2 years.
+- Your Secure English Language Test certificate (IELTS or PTE) – the validity of these tests is 2 years.

 - Passport data page

 Please upload colour copies of these to your application via the ‘Documents’ section.

 - If I attend the Pre-sessional course, will I be able to progress directly to my main programme?

 No, the Pre-sessional course does not guarantee automatic progression.
 You must meet the required exit level in your final assessments on the Pre-sessional.
 This level is set by the School you wish to progress to.

 - Do I need to take another IELTS at the end of the course?

 No, you will sit our own exam at the end of the course; this is called the KITE (Kent International Test of English).